47ng/fastify-cron/README.md

 ### Starting jobs

-The recommended moment to start your jobs is when the server is listening.
-This way you can still create test servers without cron jobs running around:
+The recommended moment to start your jobs is when the server is listening (this way you can create test servers without cron jobs running around) :

 ```ts
 const server = Fastify()